alexanderbeletsky/backbone-express-spa/README.md

 # Backbone.js + Express.js SPA boilerplate

-This project is supposed to be a *starter kit* helping the community build Single Page Application architectures based on Backbone.js and Express.js frameworks.
+This project is supposed to be a *starter kit* helping the community build Single Page Application (SPA) architectures based on Backbone.js and Express.js frameworks.

 A Pragmatic approach is key.
-The simplest implementation possible, just to show the way, not a finalized application.
-It covers aspects of front-end design, as well as open API.
+The aim of this project is to provide the  simplest possible implementation, to just show the way instead of providing a finalized application.
+It covers aspects of front-end design, as well as open APIs.

 You are the one, who can help project to grow.
 Join now and contribute, your help is much appreciated.